 - Keep watching any bleeding from Nose or mouth.

 - Record Pulse, Blood pressure, temperature, respiration and swallowing.

 - Tonsillectomy Recovery Tips: Ice cream and cold Milk is given after 4-6 hours.
 Drink cold fluids.
 Get a good cool air humidifier, Chew sugarless gum.
-When pain gets referred to the ears, and it often does, chewing gum can ease the ear pain.
+When the pain gets referred to the ears, and it often does, chewing gum can ease the ear pain.
 See here Janell’s Personal Experience about Tonsillectomy.
 She is a 30-year-old female.
-Her tonsillectomy took place in November, 2011.
+Her tonsillectomy took place in November 2011.
 The doctor used a cobalation method, and it was an out-patient procedure.
-Janell’s Top 10 Adult Tonsillectomy Recovery Tips & Top 5 Suprises (with Advice)
+Janell’s Top 10 Adult Tonsillectomy Recovery Tips & Top 5 Surprises (with Advice)

 Complications After Tonsillectomy:

 - Reactionary Haemorrhage:-It occurs within the first 24 hrs.